Shelob9/joshpress-2020/client/content/posts/twitter-bot.md

 For the "database" of this project, I'm using [lowdb](https://www.npmjs.com/package/lowdb) to manage JSON files that are commit to the file system with git.
 .
 At first I was using using [lodb](https://www.npmjs.com/package/lodb) beacuse I got confused between lodb and lowdb and one is a fork of the othe rand ahhhh JavaScript.

 Honestly, I'm just trying to write this fast so I can rewrite it better with a technology I understand less.
+But, I eventually ended up with a huge json file with my last few thousand tweets with some basic classification.